11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 So do this:

-1. When you sense your obsessive thoughts arise-- give yourself permission to obsess for a brief period, let the thoughts and feelings be.
+1. When you sense your obsessive thoughts arise-- give yourself permission to obsess for a brief period, and let the thoughts and feelings be.
 Surrender and let them flow in and through your mind without taking an interest in them.

-2. Continue visualizing them, watch them, observe them, then imagine them floating right past and disappearing into thin air.
+2. Continue visualizing them, watch them, observe them, and then imagine them floating right past and disappearing into thin air.
 Sometimes if we do not give the thought any power, it will fade away.
 Practice this, and it will get easier over time.

 3. This step is separate from steps 1 and 2.